Introduction to eBPF

 # bashreadline.bt

 will print bash commands for all running bash shells in your system.
-Note that the information you can get via eBPF is always potentially confidential, so you need to run any of it as root.
+Since the information you can get via eBPF may be confidential, you will need to run any of it as root.
 You may notice that there is also a bashreadline-bpfcc tool available from bpfcc-tools.
 Both of them provide similar features.
 The former is implemented in python with BCC while the latter is a bpftrace script, as described above.
 You will see that many of these tools have both a -bpfcc and a .bt version.
 Do read their manpages (and perhaps the scripts) to choose which suits you best.

-For that you’d run execsnoop-bpfcc with the following arguments:
+For this task, you’d run execsnoop-bpfcc with the following arguments:

 • -Uu root - to reduce the noisy output only to things done in root context (like here the package install)